 Written by Therapy Focus Dietitian, Maddie Todd.

-- Offer at least one preferred food at every meal and snack time.
-The child must feel safe and confident that there is something that they can eat at the mealtime.
-Often when there is not a preferred food or a food that matches the child’s skill level or sensory preferences, the child will often refuse to eat at all.
+Children with autism need to feel safe and confident that there is something that they can eat at mealtimes.
+Often when there is not a preferred food or a food that matches a child’s skill level or sensory preferences, they will often refuse to eat at all.

-- See an Accredited Practising Dietitian(APD) to see if there are any nutritional gaps in the diet which may be impacting their range of foods eaten, food/mealtime behaviours and growth and development.
-Find out more about our dietetics services.
+Book an appointment with an Accredited Practising Dietitian(APD) to see if there are any nutritional gaps in your child’s diet, which may be impacting the range of foods they’re eating, their food/mealtime behaviours, and growth and development.
+At Therapy Focus, our Dietitians help manage and prevent poor nutrition in children and adults with disability by supporting their dietary needs.
+Find out more about our Dietetics service.

 Building routines can help support children with autism, as they often prefer to know what is expected of them and what is coming next.

 4. Seek support as picky eating can be really tricky to manage.